reactive-python/reactpy-django/docs/src/features/decorators.md

 ## Auth Required

-You can limit access to a component to users with a specific `auth_attribute` by using this decorator.
+You can limit access to a component to users with a specific `auth_attribute` by using this decorator (with or without parentheses).

 By default, this decorator checks if the user is logged in, and his/her account has not been deactivated.

 This decorator is commonly used to selectively render a component only if a user [`is_staff`](https://docs.djangoproject.com/en/dev/ref/contrib/auth/#django.contrib.auth.models.User.is_staff) or [`is_superuser`](https://docs.djangoproject.com/en/dev/ref/contrib/auth/#django.contrib.auth.models.User.is_superuser).

-This decorator can be used with or without parentheses.

 === "components.py"

     ```python
     from django_idom.decorators import auth_required
-    from django_idom.hooks import use_websocket
     from idom import component, html

     @component